febiyan/tableau-extensions/README.md

 ## Using The Visualisations

+1. If you want to run locally, use `npm run serve`.
+If not, build the code with `npm run build` and serve it with any http server you want.
-1. Download the manifest `*.trex` file for the visualisation you need
+2. Download the manifest `*.trex` file from the previously run server, for the visualisation you need.
-2. Create a dashboard and populate it with a worksheet
+3. Create a dashboard and populate it with a worksheet.
-3. Load the manifest file on the dashboard
+4. Load the manifest file on the dashboard.

 ## Improvements / Known Issues